 Mining also dramatically reduces the carbon footprint for the production of the stone.

 The final stage of phase one of the work on our Stonehills site is now complete.
-We will be starting the second phase in the spring of 2016 which will involve cutting the cap stone and Whitbed seam in front of the proposed portal sights.
-This operation will probably take around 6-9 months so we anticipate the Stonehills mine being operational from late 2016 to early 2017.
+We started the second phase in the spring of 2016 which involves cutting the cap stone and Whitbed seam in front of the proposed portal sights.
+This operation took around 9 months to complete.
+Stonehills mine will be operational from 2017.
 For further information please check our newshub.